#032 Hell or High Wages

 It’s time the wider progressive movement, alongside the Labour, SNP and Liberal Democrat political parties embrace such a policy, as a way of helping British people take on the cost of living crisis from spiralling out of control.

 Given the U.K., in 2022, has undergone the worst period of average wage growth for generations, this policy would help compensate and counter balance the economic situation low and middle earners now find themselves in.
-It would similarly show the government of 2024/2025 is recognising the hardship faced by British workers since the last election and the turn of this decade and the last.
+It would similarly show the next government is recognising the hardship faced by British workers since the last election and the turn of this decade and the last.

-Whilst companies like Lidl & Aldi should be commended for increasing pay, https://www.theguardian.com/business/2022/oct/28/aldi-increases-staff-pay-for-third-time-this-year-as-cost-of-living-soars, it is still not enough.
+Whilst companies like Lidl & Aldi should be commended for increasing pay, https://www.theguardian.com/business/2022/oct/28/aldi-increases-staff-pay-for-third-time-this-year-as-cost-of-living-soars, it is still simply not enough.

 Businesses in London have a distinct advantage, generally speaking, in being able to access more people and doing more business than their counterparts outside of the capital, so economically this can be justified, with potential tax break support for smaller business in the capital that may struggle in addition.